ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ### **What is difference between `ScAction` and `ScEvent`?**

 `ScAction` is a class that represents sc-action.
 A sc-action is a process performed by some entity to solve specified problem. `ScEvent` represents a sc-event.
 A sc-event is a connection between process and its initial and result situation.
-Actions are created after the occurrence of some sc-event and actions are performed by agents.
+Actions are generated after the occurrence of some sc-event and actions are performed by agents.
 Emergence of events in sc-memory leads to generation of new processes.

 ### **What if I want to set some edge as action result and not structure with this edge?**